Recent Posts

 Byte Data Editing - Simulation of Analog Signals

 In the Byte Data section of the jCOM1939Monitor software, the user can select a previously designed PGN, the data start position, and the data length (1, 2, 3, or 4 bytes).
-The program will display the data as selected and allows the user to modify the data either per text input or sliding the associated track bar.
+The program will display the data as selected and allow the user to modify the data either per text input or by sliding the associated track bar.

 In the Byte Data section of the jCOM1939Monitor software, the user can select a previously designed PGN, the data start position, and the data length (1, 2, 3, or 4 bytes).
-The program will display the data as selected and allows the user to modify the data either per text input or sliding the associated track bar.
+The program will display the data as selected and allow the user to modify the data either per text input or by sliding the associated track bar.

-This mode was specifically designed with simulation of analog signals in mind.
+This mode was specifically designed with the simulation of analog signals in mind.
 However, due to the generic nature of the software, it does not verify that the selected PGN data represents an analog parameter.
-In the above sample, we chose a random selection of proprietary PGNs, and, while the screen shows four different PGNs, the program also allows the simultaneous modification of several bytes in the PGN data field.
+In the above sample, we chose a random selection of proprietary PGNs, and while the screen shows four different PGNs, the program also allows the simultaneous modification of several bytes in the PGN data field.

 The following screenshot demonstrates how several bytes in one PGN were modified: